 Spencer Brown Papers

-The collection consists of writings, correspondence, printed material, scattered business records, and personal papers relating to aspects of Spencer’s Brown career as an educator and poet.
+The collection of Spencer Brown's work acquired by the Beinecke consists of writings, correspondence, printed material, scattered business records, and personal papers relating to aspects of Brown's career as an educator and poet.
 Writings include typescripts of articles, lectures, and poems, some of which are annotated.
 Correspondence includes letters from friends, family, writers, editors, and admirers, as well as copies of outgoing correspondence and letters to Margaret Brown.
 Correspondents include Felix Stefanile, The Sewanee Review, Jack Stillinger, Dana Gioia, and Howard Moss, among others.
-(JM)